-Soothe the body and mind with a soak in these super easy DIY fizzy lavender bath salts.
+Soothe the body and mind with a soak in these super easy DIY lavender bath salts.

-The lavender scent comes from dried lavender that has been ground and crushed before adding to the rest of the bath salt mixture.
-That fine crushing means the relaxing scent fills the airs as the bubbles and hot water release the aroma.
+The lavender scent comes from dried lavender buds that have been ground and crushed before adding to the rest of the bath salt mixture.
+That fine crushing means the relaxing scent fills the air as the bubbles and hot water release the natural fragrance oils.

 Lavender has long been used as scent to relieve anxiety and stress.
 It also helps promote sleep, making this an ideal addition to nighttime bathing.

 Want to up the lavender scent a little?
 Consider adding 10 or so drops of lavender essential oil to the salts.

 Lavender is antimicrobial making it an ideal treatment for acne and blemishes.

 It also has the ability to help with soothe burns making these bath salts a great soak for sunburns.
 Though only use for mild burns – severe burns will be aggravated by the epsom salts.

 The antioxidants in lavender can help remove toxins from the environment from the skin as well.